CFJB-FM

 CFJB-FM is a Canadian radio station, broadcasting at 95.7 FM in Barrie, Ontario.
 The station broadcasts an active rock format branded as "Rock 95".

 Owned by Central Ontario Broadcasting (Rock 95 Broadcasting (Barrie-Orillia) Ltd.), the station launched on October 7, 1988.

-CFJB can be heard as far south as Vaughan, and as north as Algonquin Provincial Park.
-It cannot be heard clearly in the GTA due to W239BA in Niagara Falls also operating on 95.7 FM.
+CFJB can be heard as far south as Mississauga, and as far north as Sundridge.
+It cannot be heard in the southeast due to adjacent station CJKX-FM broadcasting on 95.9 FM in Oshawa.

 The call letters once belonged to a Brampton radio station, in the 1950s.

 On May 7, 2012, CFJB's owners (Central Ontario Broadcasting) were granted permission to launch a sister station in Toronto on 88.1 MHz, CIND-FM.